 Financial Intelligence Unit-India (FIU-IND) was established by the Government of India vide Office Memorandum dated 18th November, 2004 for coordinating and strengthening collection and sharing of financial intelligence through an effective national, regional and global network to combat money laundering and related crimes.
-It is an independent body reporting to the Economic Intelligence Council (EIC) headed by the Finance Minister.
-For administrative purposes, FIU-IND is under the control of Department of Revenue, Ministry of Finance.
+The Office Memorandum states that FIU-IND will be an independent body reporting to the Economic Intelligence Council (EIC) headed by the Finance Minister.
+FIU-IND is under the administrative control of